Oslo 2-King Hussein, Yitzhak Rabin, Bill Clinton and Yasser Arafat

 September 28, 1995

 The Israeli-Palestinian Interim Agreement, sometimes referred to as Oslo II, is signed by Prime Minister Yitzhak Rabin and PLO leader Yasser Arafat in a ceremony at the White House.
-The agreement established the Palestinian Authority as an elected, self-governing body to oversee Palestinian interests in the West Bank and Gaza Strip.
-Its fundamental principle is that neither side should take a unilateral action that would change the states of the Gaza Strip or West Bank.
-Rabin would be assassinated a little more than a month after the agreement.
+The agreement establishes the Palestinian Authority as an elected, self-governing body to oversee Palestinian interests in the West Bank and Gaza Strip.
+Its fundamental principle is that neither side should take a unilateral action that would change the status of the Gaza Strip or the West Bank.